alexalvess/aurora-api-project/README.md

 The project's goals is to show that is possible to create an architecture more simple than others and using some concepts like DDD (Design Driven Design).

+## Business proposal:
+This project is a simple PPE (Personal Protective Equipament) Management.
+The principle idea is to register workers and PPE and, with this data, allow to transfer PPE to a worker.
+Besides that, this system allow that you see all PPE and who has a PPE and notify if the PPE is near to expire.

+### Abbreviations:
+* NIN: National Insurance Number (as CPF in Brazil)

 ## How to use:
 1. Clone this project to into your machine
 2. Use the default connection string or: